 Some legal or contractual issues may be the need to offer warranties, representations, and indemnifications to the buyer.

-Lastly, some technological issues include: using earnouts, royalty, or an employment agreement as part of the deal.
+Lastly, some technological issues include using earnouts, royalties, or an employment agreement as part of the deal.

 As the seller, your personal needs might include health and retirement considerations.
 Other personal needs include estate planning issues like using the proceeds of the sale for a trust for your kids or spouse.
-Additionally, other personal needs are debt resolution, a need to continue your business involvement, or your need to exit entirely.
+Additionally, other personal needs are debt resolution, a need to continue your involvement in the business, or the need to retire completely.